sepro/CoNekT/docs/building/002_species_functional_data.md

 ...
 ```

-On the 'Admin panel', under 'Add' -> 'GO Genes' such a file can be
+In the 'Admin panel', under 'Add' -> 'GO Genes' such a file can be
 uploaded, for a species.
 Additionally a description needs to be provided
 from where the GO terms in the file originate from (the source).